seangwright/xperience-community-preview-component-outlines/README.md

 <div xpc-preview-outline="Component Widget|Section"></div>
 ```

-**Note**: The name of the component must end in "Section" or "Widget" to ensure the correct styles are applied correctly.
+**Note**: The name of the component must end in "Section" or "Widget" to ensure the styles are applied correctly.

 Example: